 ~ Carl Lehrburger, Secrets of Ancient America.

-The connection of the autumn equinox to the sacred sexuality and the time of gestation has also been mentioned by Belsebuub and Angela Pritchard in their book The Path of the Spiritual Sun, where they write:
+The connection of the autumn equinox to the sacred sexuality and the time of gestation has also been mentioned by Belsebuub and Lara Atwood in their book The Path of the Spiritual Sun, where they write:

 “The ninth sphere is also the womb in which the Son/Christ gestates.
 At autumn, the seeds produced at summer die and then begin to germinate beneath the earth; the descent into the nine layers of the underworld symbolises the gestation of the Son in the womb of earth over nine months, before being born at the winter solstice.”

 Interestingly, nine horseshoe-shaped glyphs have been found at one of the Pathfinder subpanels, arranged on top of each other.
 These “hoofprints”, as they are often called by archaeologists, are believed to represent female sexual organs in the prehistoric art, and it has been suggested that arranged in this manner they refer to the nine months of gestation.

 Crack Cave is also located in Picture Canyon, just north of the Colorado / Oklahoma border.
 It was formed when a large boulder broke away from the steep sandstone cliffs, forming a narrow crevice after which it was named.